Flow Control Principals and Hydraulic Flow Sensing...

 In these cases, pilots must be designed to continuously measure the differential pressure.

-An example is using an Orifice Assy as a flow sensor and differential pressure pilot that continuously sense the actual flow in values of ΔP (connected by two sensing tubes).
+An example is using an Orifice Assy as a flow sensor and a differential pressure pilot to continuously senses the flowrate by changes in the differential pressure or ΔP across the orifice (connected by two sensing tubes).

 For minimal headloss and easy in-filed recalibration BERMAD offers a unique paddle pilot sensor & a pilot dedicated for Irrigation system.